GitHub: mitz17/get-chrome-driver

 Current browser version is YY

 To control Chrome through Selenium, you need a ChromeDriver version that matches the installed Chrome version.
-The problem is that Chrome updates automatically, so manually finding the right ZIP file, extracting it, and distributing it to test machines quickly becomes a bottleneck.
+The problem is that Chrome updates automatically, so manually finding the right ZIP file, extracting it, and distributing it to each environment quickly becomes tedious.

 Automatically Resolve ChromeDriver Version Mismatches Before Running Selenium

-- Detect the installed Chrome version before Selenium starts
+- Detect the installed Chrome version in the current environment

-- Download the matching ChromeDriver from the CfT API and save it to a verified location (
+- Download and save the matching ChromeDriver from the CfT API

 Processing Flow